Evaguy/346_Documentation/Labo_Flask/README.md

 If anyone wants to translate every images, and fix the spelling in "Labo_Flask_EN.md" then go for it.
 Don't think I'll do it...
 For me the english documentation is done
 ## TODO :
+* just small things here and there in both documentation (read comments in the files :-))
-* nothing planned for this project :)
+* nothing "big" planned for this project